ioncakephper/markdown-magic-transform-treefile-extended/README.md

 ```

 <!-- doc-gen fileTreeExtended showDescriptions=true -->
 ```
 markdown-magic-transform-treefile-extended/
+├── .qodo                       # Qodana is a static analysis tool that can be used to find bugs and improve code quality.
+│   ├── agents
+│   └── workflows
 ├── _descriptions.json          # This JSON file contains descriptions for files to be used in the dynamic file tree.
+├── .gitignore                  # This file specifies which files and folders should be ignored by Git.
+├── .prettierrc.json
 ├── CHANGELOG.md
 ├── CONTRIBUTING.md             # This file provides guidelines for contributing to the project.
 ├── eslint.config.mjs           # This is the configuration file for ESLint, a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.